cosmos/stargate-launch/week3.md

 We were anticipating 0.34 Tendermint within this week..
 However, it won't be available until next week, July 20, 2020.

 We are auditing the API changes this week: The most important discovery is the Amino JSON REST interface will be preserved, which substantially decreases the scope of integration changes.
-There will be 3 possible query interfaces to Stargate, REST-AMINO json, REST - GRPC Gateway JSON and GPRC>
+There will be 3 possible query interfaces to Stargate, REST-AMINO json, REST - GRPC Gateway JSON and GPRC.

 ## Key Activities